qouteall/qouteall-blog/Cognitive-biases.md

 - Only care about the visible numbers (KPI, OKR), and ignore the important things behind the numbers, like perverse incentives caused by the KPI, statistical bias, and the validity of interpretations from the numbers.
 - Streetlight effect: Only search in the places that's easy to search, not the places that the target is in.

 This is related to **means-end inversion**.
 To achieve the root goal (end) we work on a sub-goal (means) that helps root goal.
-But overly focusing on the sub-goal hurts the root goal.
+But focusing on an easy but unimportant sub-goal hurts the root goal, by taking resources from hard but important sub-goals.

 A similar phenomenon occurs commonly in medicine: treatments usually mainly suppress visible symptoms instead of curing the root cause of illness.
 This is usually due to technological and budget limitations.